mjg042/BehavioralCloning/README.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving from the easy track and the difficult track.
+The critical factor was modeling good behavior, i.e. keeping my car in the middle of the road as much as possible.
+I don't spend a lot of time with video games, so this was challenging for me.
+After some practice I got some decent (albeit slow) runs where my cars stayed in the middle of the road.

-For details about how I created the training data, see the next section.
+In brief, training the model with erratic driving resulted in erratic autonomous driving.
+Training the model with center of the road driving improved results dramatically.

 ### Model Architecture and Training Strategy